zhaoak/vendor-order-tracker/README.md

 - clone repository to location of your choice
 - ensure .NET 6 SDK is installed and correctly configured
-- navigate to `TamagotchiGame` directory
+- navigate to `VendorOrderTracker` directory
 - in your terminal, enter `dotnet run`
 - in your browser, open `http://localhost:5001`